Scam-Scanner/Issues-and-Support/SECURITY.md

 Use this section to tell people how to report a vulnerability.

 Email us at [scamscannerdiscord@gmail.com](mailto:scamscannerdiscord@gmail.com) if you find a security flaw.
-Expect an initial response within 5 buisness days, and a followup within a week of that if it is real or not.
+Expect an initial response within 5 business days, and a follow-up within a week of that if it is real or not.